IntFast - Day Organizer & Disciplinizer For 2 Meals a Day Eaters

 Why does the application have such a simple and ascetic appearance?

 Its purpose is not to impress you with the beauty of the pictures (the beauty is in the algorithms of processing various situations!) or with huge wealth of additional features.
 The application is purely utilitarian - it's all about extreme clarity and ease of use in exactly what it is created for.
 Nothing extra - no reminders to drink water, log of consumed food and physical activity, weight loss monitoring, recipes, intermittent fasting instructions (they are here - as it was already mentioned, the page is accessible through the app menu) or whatever else you can find in other apps.
 Philosophers say: "what is good for everything is not good for anything" - that's why it's better to use a highly specialized app for each separate need.
 Many universal apps are hard to use just because of their richness.
 At the same time, they lack features, directly related to their intended purpose as intermittent fasting timers (or these features are so "buried" among all sorts of additional services that they are difficult to find).
-That's why IntFast was created by a disappointed user who, by a lucky chance, was a programmer.
+That's why IntFast was created by a disappointed user who, by a lucky chance, was a software developer.

 Yes.
 Select the "Cancel the meal" option from the menu.
 After that, the timers will be counting as if you would never start the meal.